ChEB-AI/python-chebifier/README.md

 on a validation set for each class.
 If the `ensemble_type` is set to `wmv-f1`, the trust is calculated as 1 + the F1 score.
 If the `ensemble_type` is set to `mv` (the default), the trust is set to 1 for all models.

+### Inconsistency correction
-3. After a decision has been made for each class independently, the consistency of the predictions with regard to the ChEBI hierarchy and disjointness axioms is checked.
+After a decision has been made for each class independently, the consistency of the predictions with regard to the ChEBI hierarchy and disjointness axioms is checked.
 This is done in 3 steps:
 - (1) First, the hierarchy is corrected.
 For each pair of classes $A$ and $B$ where $A$ is a subclass of $B$ (following